 Harmonic has a number of international subsidiaries, each of whose sales are generally denominated in U.S. dollars.
 In addition, Harmonic has various international branch offices that provide sales support and systems integration services.
-Sales denominated in foreign currencies were approximately 10% and 9% of net revenue in the first quarter of 2012 and 2011, respectively.
+Sales denominated in foreign currencies were approximately 9% and 10% of net revenue in the first nine months of 2012 and 2011, respectively.
 Harmonic enters into foreign currency forward exchange contracts ("forward exchange contracts") to manage exposure related to foreign accounts receivable and reduce the effects of fluctuating exchange rates on expenses denominated in foreign currencies.
 Harmonic does not enter into derivative financial instruments for trading purposes.
-The table below presents the impact on the foreign exchange gain (loss) of a hypothetical 10% appreciation and a 10% depreciation of the USD against the forward exchange contracts as of March 30, 2012 (in thousands):
+The table below presents the impact on the foreign exchange gain (loss) of a hypothetical 10% appreciation and a 10% depreciation of the USD against the forward exchange contracts as of September 28, 2012: